Tuesday, 22 September 2015

 As the narrative develops, the cuts become more frequent and the camera begins to shake more.
 This technical code reflects the narrative, as we delve deeper into the girl’s life and it becomes more and more unhinged, unbalanced and distorted.
 This not only anchors the story being told but also disorientates the audience because they are lead to assume that a revelation, very significant to the plot, is on the horizon.

-As the girl walks along the canal, it looks more and more isolated.
-Her storytelling also takes a turn, from the not-so-great everyday life to the not-too-subtle hints about domestic violence and poverty.
-This marks a turning point in the narrative, as something very big is about to be revealed.
 The significance of dreams and the canal is reverberated when she drops the plastic bag into the canal after saying “Gotten dead good at hiding things from her.”
 A baby falls out of the white bag head first, as if being born.
 The colour white connotes purity and innocence.
 Technical features caused it to become an enigmatic prop throughout the film because it was shown in some, but not all, ‘walking, talking’ shots.
 The audience continuously questioned what was inside.
 The audience will also notice that throughout the film, the girl wore a white coat.
 However with knowledge of her experiences, the colour white of her coat does not have the same connotations as the bag.
 The bag floats on the water, as if surviving the girl’s attempt of ‘drowning’ but gets trapped against a fence.
 This reflects the protagonist being trapped in her current life situation and the unlikely possibility of her ever escaping and achieving her dreams.
 This is reiterated when she walks back along the canal on the ‘dark’ side, beneath the shade, as opposed to the ‘bright’ side where the sun is shining and hope is ‘in the air’.
 This results in a sense of sadness within the audience as they come to a realisation that this girl will never be able to achieve her dreams.
 She then says: “…Still gonna have a 99,” which is a clear indication of her naivety as a young girl.
 Her attitude shows that she is too young to understand her actions and the consequences of them.

 The genre of “About A Girl” is predominantly drama.
 The film depicts a serious issue and is plot-driven.
 It also portrays realistic characters, settings, life situations and is able to develop character interactions.
 The genre is underpinned by the dialogue, as the protagonist re-tells her life experiences but this is highlighted by the camera shots and flashback editing